-You may have noticed, interestingly, that some of the pros are the same as the cons.
+One thing that you may have noticed, interestingly, is that some of the pros are the same as the cons.
 It appears that mileage varies greatly.
-However, in summary, here are the generally accepted pros and cons of QuickBooks:
+However, in summary, here are the generally accepted pros and cons of QuickBooks.

 Pros of QuickBooks: